 Chest pain is often the most obvious symptom, characterized by tightness in the center of the chest.
 It’s important to note, though, that not everyone experiences this symptom before a heart attack.

 Heart attack symptoms can differ between men and women.
-While chest pain is common in both women and men, symptoms like coughing, sweating, nausea, and jaw pain are more common among women.
+While chest pain is common in both women and men, other symptoms like coughing, sweating, nausea, and jaw pain are more common among women.
+Women also tend to experience subtle gastrointestinal (GI) symptoms like heartburn, indigestion, or an ache that won’t go away.

-During a heart attack, the person may experience extreme pressure or pain that starts in the center of the chest and expands to the back, neck, arms, and other parts of the body.
+During a heart attack, the person may experience extreme pressure or pain that starts in the center of the chest and can extend to the arm(s), back, or neck.
 Some people have described it as feeling like an elephant is sitting on their chest.
 They may also experience shortness of breath.

 Heart Attack Causes